manimovassagh/file-upload-express/README.md

 ## 🛠️ API Endpoints

+Below are the main API endpoints for each service:

 ### Spring Boot Service (<http://localhost:8080>)

 - `POST /api/upload` — Upload files (max 5 files, 5MB each)